camila875/CoSMO/README.md

 # CoSMO: Consent in Social Media Ontology

 CoSMO is an ontology designed for the semantic representation of individuals' consent in digital social media.
-Based on Brazil’s LGPD and international guidelines, it integrates legal, technical, and cognitive aspects to support privacy solutions, transparency, and user awareness.
+Based on Brazil’s LGPD (Brazilian General Data Protection Law) and international guidelines, it integrates legal, technical, and cognitive aspects to support privacy solutions, transparency, and user awareness.

 ## Motivation